Data used to inform decisions. Now, it designs experiences and imagines possibilities.

 Understanding generative AI

 For starters, generative AI is a subclass of a giant “AI” term.
 In short, it creates new data based on the given dataset.
-Based on the data that’s fed to it, generative AI produces novel content in text, videoб and many other formats.
+Based on the data that’s fed to it, generative AI produces novel content in text, videos, and many other formats.
 Generative AI relies on several key technologies:

-Generative adversarial networks (GANs).
+Generative adversarial networks (GANs)

 It consists of two neural networks: the discriminator and the generator, where both work together.
 The generator is tasked with creating new data.
 The discriminator, in turn, evaluates it and checks its authenticity.
-The more the process is repeated, the more realistic data is generated, making GANs powerful tools for image and video synthesis.
+The more the process is repeated, the more realistic the data generated, making GANs powerful tools for image and video synthesis.

-Variational autoencoders (VAEs).
+Variational autoencoders (VAEs)

 VAEs are a type of autoencoder that generates new data by learning the underlying distribution of the input data.
 They encode input data into a latent space and then decode it back into the original space, allowing the generation of new, similar data points.

-Generative pre-trained transformers (GPT).
+Generative pre-trained transformers (GPT)

 GPT models, such as GPT-3 and GPT-4, are advanced language models that create text that resembles a human-made one.
 These models use deep learning techniques to understand and produce coherent and contextually relevant text, making them valuable for natural language processing tasks.